Small Business Funding

 With no revenue history, underwriters lean harder on your personal credit, any collateral, your industry experience, and how realistic your projections are.
 A tight business plan and a few months of personal financial stability can carry real weight here.

-Because each lender weighs these differently, applying to several at once gives you a far clearer read on what you actually qualify for than chasing one bank.
+Because each funder weighs these differently, applying to several at once gives you a far clearer read on what you actually qualify for than chasing one bank.

 How The Broker Shop helps pre-revenue owners